gflze/CSGO-ZE-Configs/README.md

 		"name" "" 	//The name of the level to be used with the sm_level command.
 Typically Level 0, Level 1, Level 2, etc.
 		"match" 	//Block used to detect which level a player is.
 If this is the default/unset level, this block is unneeded.
 		{
 			//Use only 1 of outputs, math, or props in a match block.
-Determines which way the match checks.
+The set one determines which method is used to check entities for the level.
 			"math" 		//Matches an output's number parameter on an add or subtract input.
 			{
 				"" ""	//Datamap to check.
 Typically used with m_OnUser# (ie. "m_OnUser1" "leveling_counter,Add,1" would check against a 1 there).